Part of my work in different companies has been about the transition fromp python2 to python3. It used to be recommended to use

 A few of the libraries that come with python have changed their name to something else That affects to the oneliners too, like the http server.

 from __future__ import unicode_literals converts all the literal strings to unicode.
-This might break some stuff.
+Because the default in py2 is to have the ascii byte representation This might break some stuff.

 Absolute imports as default